sqlthinker/puppetlabs-windows/README.md

 These are the modules available in the puppetlabs-windows pack.
 Full documentation for each module can be found by following links to individual module pages.
 By installing puppetlabs-windows, you will install recommended versions of the entire set of Puppet modules.

-Take note that only the modules by Puppet Labs are supported with Puppet Enterprise.
-The rest have been reviewed and recommended by Puppet Labs but are not eligible for [commercial support].
+Take note that only the modules by Puppet are supported with Puppet Enterprise.
+The rest have been reviewed and recommended by Puppet but are not eligible for [commercial support].

 Use Puppet on Windows to: